 The Company has contracted with an external advisor and has formed a committee to determine the methodology to be used.
 Most importantly, the Company is gathering as much data as possible to enable management to review scenarios and determine which calculations will produce the most reliable results.
 The Company began working with the third-party service provider to review parallel reports starting in June 2019.
-The Company has not adopted ASU 2016-13 in calendar year 2020 and management is currently evaluating when or if they would elect to early adopt ASU 2016-13
+The Company will adopt ASU 2016-13 on January 1, 2023.